Ixde0/PlatesInspector/README.md

 # PlatesInspector

-Hello - this is my personal use only plugin for now.
+Hello - this is my personal use only plugin (might evolve in the future into something for general use)